-Fyriplaka Beach
+Fyriplaka beach

 Milos, the Island of Venus de Milo and stunning beaches